VWB Projects with Track of the Tiger T.R.D.

 The computer hardware and software required to allow data storage and retrieval fof all information gleaned from the wide range of studies our staff and clients will generate for research and study purposes on the project and the community it serves.

-Recognition: (a) Logo and link on the project sponsor’s page – VWB website. (b) Logo on sponsor’s strategically located billboard (used as a backdrop for support group photos) at the project site. (c) Video or photography of ‘item’ related installation. (d) A link to a blog entry on the VWB website that covers - text/photos and or video- detail of the support given by the donor.
+Recognition: For major donors - (a) Logo and link on the project sponsor’s page – VWB website. (b) Logo on sponsor’s strategically located billboard (used as a backdrop for support group photos) at the project site. (c) Video or photography of ‘item’ related installation. (d) A link to a blog entry on the VWB website that covers - text/photos and or video- detail of the support given by the donor.

 Hands On Support Options